ARRTOC: Adversarially Robust Real-Time Optimization and Control: Background and Methodology

-Given the neighbourhood exploration of the current iterate (as explained in section \ref{unconstrained:step_1}), we wish to find a descent direction.
-The first goal is to construct set $\mathcal{M}^k$, the set of worst implementation errors or neighbours with high cost of the current iterate, from the history set $\mathcal{H}^{k}$.
+The first goal of finding a possible descent direction is to construct set $\mathcal{M}^k$, the set of worst implementation errors or neighbours with high cost of the current iterate, from the history set $\mathcal{H}^{k}$.
 This is defined as follows:

 where $\mathcal{H}^{k}$ is the history set, $\mathcal{N}^{k}$ is the neighbourhood of the current iterate as defined in equation (\ref{eq:unconstrained_neighbourhood_set}), $\Tilde{g}(\mathbf{x}^k)$ is the estimated worst case cost of the current iterate i.e. the neighbour of the current iterate which has the largest cost found during the neighbourhood exploration.
-Finally, and most importantly, $\sigma^k$ is a cost factor which dictates the size of $\mathcal{M}^k$ by reducing the threshold of entry to the set (by reducing the value of $\Tilde{g}(\mathbf{x}^k)$), in order to ensure a feasible move is initially found. $\sigma^k$ plays a crucial role in verifying whether the current iterate is a robust local minimum in case no descent directions are found.
-This is because the initial value of the parameter is chosen to be large: $\sigma^1 = 0.2 \left(\Tilde{g}(\mathbf{x}^1) - f(\mathbf{x}^1)\right)$.
-Consequently, we may be too lenient/imprecise in defining bad neighbours as per our definition in equation (\ref{eq:worst_neighbours_current_iterate}).
-Therefore, even though we may not be at a robust local minimum, our lenient definition may consider our current iterate to be surrounded by these loosely defined bad neighbours i.e. no descent direction would be found.
-Consequently, in scenarios such as these, the value of the cost factor is reduced until either a descent direction is found or until it drops below a threshold value implying that the current iterate is indeed a robust local minimum.
-This will be detailed in the next section, \textbf{Step 2B: Verifying a Robust Local Minimum}.
-As noted, in the first iteration, $\sigma^1 = 0.2 \left(\Tilde{g}(\mathbf{x}^1) - f(\mathbf{x}^1)\right)$ and $\sigma^k = \sigma^{k-1}$ in all iterations thereafter unless a robust local minimum needs to be verified.
+Finally, and most importantly, $\sigma^k$ is a cost factor which dictates the size of $\mathcal{M}^k$ by reducing the threshold of entry to the set, in order to ensure a feasible move is initially found. $\sigma^k$ plays a crucial role in verifying whether the current iterate is a robust local minimum in case no descent directions are found.
+This will be detailed in the next section, section \ref{constrained:step_3a_verify}.
+For the first iteration, $\sigma^1 = 0.2 \left(\Tilde{g}(\mathbf{x}^1) - f(\mathbf{x}^1)\right)$ and $\sigma^k = \sigma^{k-1}$ in all iterations thereafter unless a robust local minimum needs to be verified.